telecomcraft/homelabs/docs/labs/networks/general/cloning-a-network-host-template.md

 when creating new hosts.
 Before we wrap this lab up, you'll get some more practice.

-Use the steps above to create three more hosts named `host2`, `host3`, and `host4`, which we'll be using in the next lab, [Directly Connecting Network Hosts]().
+Use the steps above to create three more hosts named `host2`, `host3`, and `host4`, which we'll be using in the next lab, [Connecting and Configuring Network Hosts]().